By The Time A Man is 30 He’s Had 500% More Practice Asking

 Do you practice asking?
 Would you be interested in letting me practice with you?
 See what I did there?
 I just practiced asking.

 If you were sitting across from me, I’m sure I’d get a bit of a WTF look right now.
 Let me explain…

-I think women are behind on the proficiency curve of mastering the art of asking.
+I think women are behind the proficiency curve of mastering the art of asking.
 I believe we’ve been behind for a while, and we’re still playing catch-up.
 If we want to own our part in closing the compensation (note that I didn’t use the word “pay” here) gap, then we need to be better at asking.

-So when did we start getting behind at practising the craft of asking?
+So when did we start getting behind at practicing the craft of asking?
 Look no further than your first boy/girl dance somewhere around 12 or 13 years old.* Cast your mind back to the streamer adorned, disco ball ambiance of your school gym.
 Are you there?

 As I remember it, most of the boys were plastered against the wall on one side of the room, and most of the girls were clumped together giggling on the other.
 And what’s happening?
 The boys are trying to stand out, be noticed, trying to pluck up the courage to ask a girl to dance.
 The girls are waiting, waiting for the guy to ask them to dance.**

 Now my awesome lady friends, reading this I’m sure you’re thinking: “No!
 Wait!
 I danced by myself.
 I danced with my friends.”
 You might have even asked a guy to dance.
 Think about all the guys you know.
 How many times have they done the asking vs. how many times you’ve done the asking when it comes to asking you to dance, on a date, for a drink, to the movies, to marry you?
 Yes, I’ll confess, as bold and self-assured as I am, I followed tradition, and waited for my husband to propose to me.

 As a fan of using math to make a point, let me show you my hugely unscientific calculations let me paint the picture of the average American male vs. the average American female asking someone out on a date.